chlois/spherical-world-example/README.md

 2. spherical gravity of the planet,
 3. spherical gravity of the objects on the planet,
 4. spherical third person character,
-5. third person controller for spherical characters.
+5. third person controller for spherical characters,
+6. path finder on sphere.